The sexual market value (SMV) is an individual’s rating of sexual attractiveness.

 Resources can turbo-charge short-term attraction through what’s been dubbed “conspicuous consumption” (Kenrick et. al., 2011).
 In simpler terms: throwing money around.
 Throwing money around is a very effective technique to attract attention -and women-.

 Sure, you tend to attract more of a certain type of woman with conspicuous consumption, but then again..
 We are in the short term realm here and you’re not necessarily looking to bang wifey material, right (plus all women like money anyway)?

 Male Sexual Market Value (Long-Term)

 And you would ask yourself the ancestral male question:

 For long term, women look at pretty much everything, and the more you have, the better.

-Sure, it doesn’t mean all women can get everything, but the desire is still there.
+Sure, it doesn’t mean all women can get everything, since their dating power is constrained by their own sexual market value, but the desire is still there.

 For simplicity, I kept the traits in the chart below just like the traits for short-term SMV.

 But if we had to make a more realistic chart, then we would add a lot more traits and the value of each one would decrease.
 Because, again, women look at the full package -package included, yes, scientists who say male penis only got bigger to show off to other males are clueless-.